 Steven presented an academic poster at the Palaeontological Association international annual conference in 2017 at Imperial College, London – before inclusion into the Geological Society Special Publication.

 “The manuscript best suited the volume SP485 The Great Ordovician Biodiversification Event: Insights from the Tafilalt Biota, Morocco.

 “I described characteristics and features such as size, shape and structure of the tubes and what they are made of through mineral identification and geochemistry.
 This formed an interpretation of the fossil and correlated it to literature.

 “The fossil bears some resemblance to the genus of Onuphionella (segmented worm); however, it did not fulfil the characteristics of previously described species.
 Thus, was interpreted as a new species Onuphionella corusca sp. nov.”

-Steven was selected for a Chancellor’s scholarship in 2018 – being awarded £2,000 towards his studies.
-Find out more about applying for a scholarship here.
+Steven was selected for a University Scholarship in 2018, being awarded £2,000 towards his studies.